FAQsSkip information index

 Tax certificates are for information purposes and you cannot appeal against them.However, you can express your disagreement with any of the information that forms part of its content within ten days, by writing to the body that issued it, requesting the modification of the certificate.You will need to attach any evidence you deem appropriate to support your application.

-Except when the specific tax certificate regulations lay down something different, tax certificates will have a validity of 12 months from their issuing date for as long as no modifications of the key circumstances of their content take place, when they relate to periodic duties, or of three months, when they relate to non-periodic duties.
+Unless the specific tax certificate regulations establish otherwise, tax certificates shall be valid for 12 months from the date of issue as long as there are no changes to the circumstances determining their content, when they refer to periodic obligations, or for three months when they refer to non-periodic obligations.